 You receive full car hire insurance.
 As we live in London and don’t own a car, this is very useful for us as we hire 3-4 times per year.

 Airport lounge access via Priority Pass

 You and your main supplementary cardholder will each receive a Priority Pass card.
-This gets the cardholder plus a guest into 1,000 airport lounges across the world for free, including the Aspire lounge in Heathrow Terminal 5.
+This gets the cardholder plus a guest into 1,000 airport lounges across the world for free, including the Club Aspire lounge in Heathrow Terminal 5 reviewed here.
 As you get two Priority Pass cards, each of which allows a free guest, you can get a family of four into a lounge.
 This article (click) looks at the UK lounges you can access with Priority Pass.

 Platinum cardholders can also access the impressive Plaza Premium lounge in Heathrow Terminal 5 by showing their Platinum card – this lounge is not in Priority Pass but Amex has a direct deal.

 You can also get into Amex’s own network of high quality ‘Centurion’ airport lounges for free.
 These are primarily in the US but are rolling out globally – new ones opened in Hong Kong and Melbourne recently.
 The first UK Centurion lounge, at Heathrow Terminal 3, is due to open in late 2019.

 I do not personally use this benefit as I have British Airways status and our long-haul travel is always in Business Class.
 That said, we do occasionally find ourselves at airports where BA does not provide lounge access.
 Obviously if you do not have airline status then this benefit has substantial value.

 You will also receive permanent – for as long as you hold your Platinum card – status in various hotel schemes: